 After I spotted these round lollipops, I was on a mission to find some or make them for Kate's party.
 They just fit the theme so perfectly, like bubbles!
 Luckily, I found This Charming Candy, a fabulous Etsy shop who whipped them up for the party in Bubble Gum and Blueberry flavors.
 I filled the white pot with our pearl white shimmer gumballs.

 More gorgeous, delicious cookies made by Mandy.
 I have no idea how she was able to replicate the pattern from the invitation.
 Amazing!

 I bought little Squinkies Ariel rings for the girls as party favors (multi-pack at Target) and tried to think of a creative way to package them, since they are so tiny.
 I had one of our mini candy jars sitting on my desk and decided it would be cute to fill them with sand (raw sugar) and put the ring and some mini shells in it to create a little beach scene.
 Since the jars are glass, I waited to hand them out to the parents when they picked up so they could help get the ring out and handle the jar.
 Kate's little jar is sitting on her dresser and it's a perfect keepsake from her mermaid party!

 Kate's friend, Elle brought her a beta fish as a birthday gift!
 How fun?!

 Lindsay from Banner Boutique made a special starfish and tulle hair clip for Kate to wear, as well as one for me that I wore on my dress.
-Kate also wore a special necklace and bracelet set made by All That Sass Designs.
-Isn’t it gorgeous?
+Kate also wore a special necklace and bracelet set from our shop.
+So perfect!

 As the party went on, I took a few snapshots of the rest of the afternoon (as Vicki had to leave).
 Kate blowing out her candles, a mermaid wand craft and gift opening.
 The party ended with the girls chasing Tommy around the house after he returned from his soccer game.
 Too cute!